tb-tan/trial-and-error/README.md

 ### 2. "Classifying a child's handwriting to determine the presence of a writing disorder (dysgraphia)."
 A time series competition in which I achieved the highest accuracy score with Arsenal time series classifier.
 This competition was part of the Spatiotemporal Data Analysis course at Tilburg University, offered by dr. Sharon Ong.

+### 3. Automated YouTube Content Scheduler
+A Python script that automates YouTube uploads by rendering overlays with FFmpeg, reading titles and hashtags from CSV, and scheduling uploads via the YouTube Data API.